grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

 ##### Hash and Sha2Hash
 `Hash` returns a `Sha3_256` hash of the string, represented as a hexadecimal number of 64 digits.
-You can use it to obfuscate sensitive data / PII in the logs.
-It requires a (fixed) salt value, to add complexity to low input domains (e.g. all possible Social Security Numbers).
+You can use it to obfuscate sensitive data and PII in the logs.
+It requires a (fixed) salt value, to add complexity to low input domains (e.g., all possible social security numbers).
 `Sha2Hash` returns a `Sha2_256` of the string which is faster and less CPU-intensive than `Hash`, however it is less secure.

 Examples: